Scalingo/documentation/src/_posts/languages/php/2019-02-08-php-session-redis.md

 }
 ```

-Then, configure PHP to use the Redis session handler.
+Then, configure PHP to use the Redi® session handler.
 Once again, modify the `composer.json` with:

 ```json
 {